Friday, June 5, 2015

 We stopped at T'S Restaurant in Narragansett to eat breakfast.

-We shared a waffle, scrambled egg with cheese each, each had two slices of bacon and a cup of fruit, and we washed it down with water and lemon.
+We shared a waffle, scrambled eggs with cheese, each with two slices of bacon and a cup of fruit, and we washed it down with water and lemon.

-We walked to the iconic Tower that now is just a remnant of the Narragansett Pier Casino built in 1880.
+We walked to the iconic Tower, which is now just a remnant of the Narragansett Pier Casino built in 1880.

-We walked to the top level of the tower what a view!
-We both took several pictures of the beach, the people on the beach, the people surfing and swimming.
+We walked to the top level of the Tower.
+What a view!
+We both took several pictures of the beach, the people on the beach, the people surfing, and the people swimming.

-Across the road and under the arch of the tower was the art center.
+Across the road, under the arch of the Tower, was the art center.

-The curator told us about the history of the Tower and several old pictures depicting the history of the tower.
+The curator told us about the Tower's history and showed us several old photos.

 We stop at Rick's Roadhouse in Providence for dinner.